The boundary between self and world is rooted in the body. It can be located in direct experience—and it can dissolve.

 Sensations would still exist, but not be represented anywhere in space.
 Thoughts would still arise, but without a bodily location to refer to.
 With no body representation to anchor a here, the sense of being a bounded individual would lose its footing.

 The spatial map underlies the perceptual separation between subject and object.
-Within this map, the body representation is the scaffolding of our selfhood—the felt basis upon which higher-order conceptions of self are built, but which requires no conception of its own.
+Within this map, the body representation is the scaffolding of our selfhood—the felt basis on which higher-order conceptions of self are built, but which requires no conception of its own.
 Without this scaffolding, experience has no center.

 This dissolution does not entail complete selflessness or functional collapse.
 A minimal body representation remains, reduced to a prominence comparable to that of other objects.
 The body is still experienced.
 It simply no longer stands out from anything else.

-This does not impair accurate interactions with objects because the brain retains full access to depth cues.
+This does not impair interactions with objects because the brain retains full access to depth cues.
 Binocular disparity, relative size, and perspective all operate independently of the sense of space.
 The gap expresses felt separation, not the brain’s estimation of depth.

-This framework offers a mechanistic account of subject-object dissolution: the sense of being a separate individual is rooted in the body, varying with self-contraction and body representation prominence.
+This framework offers a mechanistic account of subject-object dissolution.
+The sense of being a separate individual is rooted in the body, varying with self-contraction and body representation prominence.
 Contemplative traditions describe this dissolution but have not identified the underlying physiological process.
 The variables proposed here account for that, opening the way to third-person study.

-The specific claim that releasing self-contraction reduces body representation prominence awaits empirical verification.
+The claim that releasing self-contraction reduces body representation prominence awaits empirical verification.
 Likewise, how minimal body representation prominence relates to non-dual states has yet to be directly examined.

 But the starting point requires no apparatus—simply close your eyes and hold out your hand.